FlyingManya/AspireNex-ChatBot/README.md

 ![chatbot Banner](https://github.com/FlyingManya/AspireNex-ChatBot/assets/98754211/55315719-5cba-4f58-a2cd-5b7983debf7c)

-*This chatbot is built using Flask and Python and utilizes regular expressions to handle various user inputs accurately. <br>
+*This chatbot is built using Flask and Python, and it leverages regular expressions for advanced pattern matching to provide accurate responses to user queries.
-The main goal is to create a versatile chatbot that can manage different edge cases in user queries.<br>
+The main goal is to create a versatile chatbot that can manage different edge cases in user queries.<br>*
-This chatbot is built using Flask and Python, and it leverages regular expressions for advanced pattern matching to provide accurate responses to user queries*
 <br>

 # DEMO